josezy/firebase-mcp/README.md

    ```
    The server will read the file, detect its content type, and upload it to Firebase Storage.

    > ‼️ **Note for MCP Clients**: This method is strongly recommended for all file types, especially binary files like PDFs and images.
-Path-based uploads are faster and more reliable than base64 encoding, which often fails with large files. ‼️
+Path-based uploads are faster and more reliable than base64 encoding, which often fails with large files.
+MCP clients are made aware of this recommendation via the tool description. ‼️

 2. **Base64 Data URL** (For binary data)
    ```ts